 Key research projects

 Financial costs and resources used for this study are shared between the states of Oregon and Washington.
-This study was intended to occur in the fall of 2021 but supply issues regarding net materials delayed this project.
+This study was intended to occur in fall 2021 but supply issues regarding net materials delayed this project.
+Research began in 2022 and is considered on-going as additional year(s) of data are expected to be collected.

 Fall 2022 small boat electronic monitoring feasibility